Ludwig van Beethoven: Resurgence

 During 1822, Anton Schindler, who in 1840 became one of Beethoven's earliest and most influential (but not always reliable) biographers, began to work as the composer's unpaid secretary.
-He was later to claim that he had been a member of Beethoven's circle since 1814, but there is no evidence for this.
+He later claimed that he had been a member of Beethoven's circle since 1814, but there is no evidence for this.
 Cooper suggests that "Beethoven greatly appreciated his assistance, but did not think much of him as a man".

-1823–1827: The final years
+1823–1827: final years

-The year 1823 saw the completion of three notable works, all of which had occupied Beethoven for some years, namely the Missa solemnis, the Ninth Symphony and the Diabelli Variations.
+The year 1823 saw the completion of three notable works, all of which had occupied Beethoven for some years: the Missa solemnis, the Ninth Symphony, and the Diabelli Variations.

-Beethoven at last presented the manuscript of the completed Missa to Rudolph on 19 March (more than a year after the archduke's enthronement as archbishop).
-He was not however in a hurry to get it published or performed as he had formed a notion that he could profitably sell manuscripts of the work to various courts in Germany and Europe at 50 ducats each.
+Beethoven at last presented the manuscript of the completed Missa solemnis to Rudolph on 19 March (more than a year after the archduke's enthronement as archbishop).
+But he was in no hurry to get it published or performed as he had formed a notion that he could profitably sell manuscripts of the work to various courts in Germany and Europe at 50 ducats each.
 One of the few who took up this offer was Louis XVIII of France, who also sent Beethoven a heavy gold medallion.
 The Symphony and the variations took up most of the rest of Beethoven's working year.
 Diabelli hoped to publish both works, but the potential prize of the Mass excited many other publishers to lobby Beethoven for it, including Schlesinger and Carl Friedrich Peters.
 (In the end, it was obtained by Schotts).